-In FY 2021, SJI will establish a State Court Behavioral Health Collaborative that will: 1) document and promote innovative court-based programs that are addressing substance abuse and mental illness; and 2) develop a sustainable community of practice to share these programs and practices on a national level.
+In FY 2021, SJI will established a Behavioral Health Collaborative Grant Program to document and promote innovative court-based programs that are addressing substance abuse and mental illness.
 SJI and its collaborative partners will identify court-based programs that integrate substance use and behavioral health approaches such as screening, assessment, and programming, and share those innovative approaches with the broader court community.
-Using these innovative behavioral health approaches, the Collaborative will provide additional technical assistance and training to courts across the United States, conduct process and outcome evaluations of these new sites, and monitor implementation and overall impact.
+Using these innovative behavioral health approaches, the program will provide additional technical assistance and training to courts across the United States, conduct process and outcome evaluations of these new sites, and monitor implementation and overall impact.
 Additional activities include:

-- ➤ Creating court peer-to-peer exchanges and mentor courts to help guide new programs and share information.
-Providing training and technical assistance to non-collaborative sites interested in implementing collaborative mentor court site approaches. - Providing resources to promote court-based programs that treat families as a whole across case types, so that parents and children are linked with critical services. - Addressing mental health and trauma of children who are involved the courts, both in dependency and delinquency cases. - ➤ Pilot testing and expanding to new jurisdictions the SIM model for child welfare, with a behavioral health focus. - Addressing polysubstance abuse, such as the increase in methamphetamine and other stimulants, and assist state courts in designing systems that are flexible to address the full continuum of care. - ➤ Reducing recidivism by supporting court-based programs that link formally incarcerated individuals to obtain medical, psychiatric, housing, employment, educational, and other critical assistance. - Launching a website to highlight the work of the Collaborative, and provide broad access to the resources and tools that are developed.
+- Providing resources to promote court-based programs that treat families as a whole across case types, so that parents and children are linked with critical services. - Addressing mental health and trauma of children who are involved the courts, both in dependency and delinquency cases. - Pilot testing and expanding to new jurisdictions the SIM model for child welfare, with a behavioral health focus. - Addressing polysubstance abuse, such as the increase in methamphetamine and other stimulants, and assist state courts in designing systems that are flexible to address the full continuum of care. - Reducing recidivism by supporting court-based programs that link formally incarcerated individuals to obtain medical, psychiatric, housing, employment, educational, and other critical assistance.